niclas-timm/blacklister/README.md

 This command will automatically detect if the value is an individual email or a domain and remove the corresponding data from your blacklist file.

+### 🍪 Using cookies

+Ok, so you blocked someone.
+Now what?
+They can just use another email address and register anyways, right?
+Wrong!
+You can set `enable_cookies` to `true` config file.
+Then, when a blacklister validation fails, a cookie will be set in the users browser.
+Afterward, every validation will fail for as long as the cookie is valid.
+So if the user tries to register with another email, it won't work.
+Obviously, this solution is not bulletproof.
+The user could use incognito mode or use another browser.
+But it's better than nothing.

 ### 🔄 Updating cache

 If the cache for Blacklister is enabled (see below), the values from the JSON file are cached.
 This means that you need